Sad Puppies: Award background

 The World Science Fiction Society (WSFS) gives out the Hugo Awards each year for the best science fiction or fantasy works and achievements of the previous year.
 Works are eligible for an award if they were published in the prior calendar year, or translated into English in the prior calendar year.
-Hugo Award nominees and winners are chosen by supporting or attending members of the annual World Science Fiction Convention, or Worldcon, and the presentation evening constitutes its central event.
+Hugo Award nominees and winners are chosen by supporting or attending members of the annual World Science Fiction Convention, or Worldcon, where the presentation of the awards takes place.
 The selection process is defined in the WSFS constitution as instant-runoff voting with five nominees per category, except in the case of a tie.
 The awards are split over more than a dozen categories, and include both written and dramatic works.

 For each category of Hugo, the voter may rank "No Award" as one of their choices.
 Voters are instructed that they should do so if they feel that none of the nominees are worthy of the award, or if they feel the category should be abolished entirely.
 A vote for "No Award" other than as one's first choice signifies that the voter believes the nominees ranked higher than "No Award" are worthy of a Hugo in that category, while those ranked lower are not.

-During the period the Sad Puppies campaign was active, the ballot consisted of five works for each category that were the most-nominated by members that year, with no limit on the number of stories that could be nominated.
+During the period the Sad Puppies campaign was active, the ballot consisted of five works for each category that were the most-nominated by members that year, with each member being able to nominate five works per category.
 Initial nominations were made by members in January through March, while voting on the ballot of five nominations was performed roughly in April through July, subject to change depending on when that year's Worldcon is held.
 Worldcons are generally held near the start of September, and take place in a different city around the world each year.

 History

 2013 campaign

-Correia started the first Sad Puppies campaign in 2013 when he mentioned on his blog that one of his works, Monster Hunter Legion, was eligible for that year's Hugo Award for Best Novel.
+Larry Correia started the first Sad Puppies campaign in 2013 when he mentioned on his blog that one of his works, Monster Hunter Legion, was eligible for that year's Hugo Award for Best Novel.
 The name for the campaign originates in an ASPCA ad featuring Sarah McLachlan, and a joke attributing puppy sadness to "boring message-fic winning awards".
 The first campaign focused mainly on nominating Monster Hunter Legion.

 This first campaign failed: at 101 nominations, Monster Hunter Legion was 17 nominations short of the final ballot cutoff.

 2014 campaign

-The second campaign started in January 2014.
+The second campaign started in January 2014, this time with twelve nominees listed across several categories.
 Seven of the twelve 2014 nominees made it to the final ballot, in seven categories, including Correia's Warbound.

 One of the seven nominees—Toni Weisskopf for the Best Professional Editor (Long Form) category—finished above last place.
 Warbound ended in fifth (last) place.
 One of the nominees, short story "Opera Vita Aeterna", was ranked below "no award" for the category, therefore ranking sixth place out of five.